Amazon Logo

 Amazon Emblem

 After the redesign in 2000, the Amazon brand name became more conceptual.
-If previously the orange line simply underlined the brand name, now it resembles an arrow and leads from the letter “a” to “z.”
+If the orange line previously underlined the brand name, it now resembles an arrow and leads from the letter “a” to “z.”
 This speaks of the versatility and scale of the internet resource.
 Such an emblem indicates that one can find everything on the online trading platform, literally “from A to Z.”

 Amazon Symbol

 The latest logo interpretation has a deep symbolic meaning; it is more than just a sign.
-It is a whole philosophy based on the conceptual view of Bezos.
-To emphasize the original position, the company used a solid font in which all letters are the same size, which speaks of equal opportunities for each buyer.
+It is a whole philosophy based on Bezos’s conceptual view.
+To emphasize the company’s original position, the company used a solid font in which all letters are the same size, which speaks of equal opportunities for each buyer.

 FAQ